Aortic Valve Stenosis (cont.)

 Transcatheter aortic valve replacement is a new way to replace an aortic valve.
 It does not require open-heart surgery.
 It is a minimally invasive procedure that uses catheters in blood vessels to replace the aortic valve with a specially designed artificial valve.
 The catheters are inserted through small cuts in the groin.

 This procedure is available in a small number of hospitals.
 And it is not right for everyone.
-It might be done for a person who cannot have surgery to replace his or her valve.
+It might be done for a person who cannot have surgery or for a person who has a high risk of serious problems from surgery.
 For example, it might be an option if you are not healthy enough for an open-heart surgery.
 Although this procedure is minimally invasive, it has serious risks including stroke, kidney problems, and death.2

 eMedicineHealth Medical Reference from Healthwise